-It is important that the upmost attention is paid to the application of the first coat as this is going to end up as the top coat you are going to see.
+It is important that the upmost attention is paid to the application of the first coat, as this is the top coat you are going to see.

-If any marks or contaminates do appear in this coat it is not as critical as with a solid colour because the crackle glaze will normally hide any small particles.
-However, if the particles are large then the coating should be cleaned off and started again because after about an hour of drying it is very difficult to remove this coating and you will probably damage the glass.
+If any marks or contaminates do appear in this coat the crackle glaze will normally hide any small particles.
+However, if the particles are large then the coating should be cleaned off and started again.
+Please bare in mind after about an hour of drying it is very difficult to remove this coating and you will probably damage the glass in the process.